thibaudbe/theme-unicorn/README.md

 # unicorn

-A set of custom UI themes for Sublime Text 2/3.
-It's all about hype and minimal.
-Comes in different flavors with accompanying [Base16](https://github.com/chriskempson/base16) color schemes.
+A dark flat UI theme with icons for Sublime Text 3.

 ***

 # Unicorn Theme

-Dark custom UI theme for Sublime Text 3 optimized for better readability.
+Dark UI theme for Sublime Text 3 optimized for better readability.
 The theme supports the new Sublime Text 3 icons for file types out of the box!

 Inspired by